suyash-2004/VoxIQ/README.md

 Acknowledgments
 Thanks to the Devtern team for their support during the internship.
 Contact
-For any inquiries or feedback, please contact [Your Name] at [your.email@example.com].
+For any inquiries or feedback, please contact suyash096@gmail.com.